PJAvanRooyen/pluginplay/README.md

 # usage
 When the application runs, it will show a black screen.
+## adding new functions
+NOTE: currently it is limited such that the python file must:
+- contain a single class
+- the data-types of the paramaters and the return value of the methods in the class must be well defined.
+### option 1:
+Drag and drop a python file (.py) into the window.
+This will create a new node in the window and configure it with the script that was dragged in.
+### option 2:
+Paste any python file (.py) into the "scripts" folder.
+This can be done while the program is running.
+See "creating nodes" and "configuring a node" for details on how to use the newly added script.
 ## creating nodes:
 Left click anywhere on the screen to add a generic "node" element. generic node elements do not yet have any functionality.